Everything you need to know about carports

 Although the premier function of carports is to protect and shield vehicles of all different types, these structures have many other uses.
 One of those might be to provide shade or an awning over your patio, picnic table, deck or yard.
 Unlike a garage which takes up tons of space and often comes across as bulky or unattractive, carports can be seen as the middle ground since they offer the versatility that a static structure cannot.

 Not only can a carport be used for shade and shelter on the homefront, but they can also be used in public parks and other areas that need shade or a temporary cover.
 This is especially true for cities where temperatures climb during the summertime, a carport can offer an excellent solution and provide some much-need shade for vehicles as well as people by apartment complexes, institutions, office buildings and so on.

 Different styles of carports

 As mentioned, carports are made of various materials and come in different styles.
 The choice you make will depend on the purpose of the carport as well as your local climate.
 Let’s look at some of the different options on the market right now:

 Poly-fabric and steel

-This model of carport is for the homeowner looking for something stronger than a poly-fabric.
+This type of carport is for the homeowner looking for something stronger than a poly-fabric.
 Galvanized steel is excellent in wet conditions, as this material will resist chipping and rusting as well as corroding.
-Unlike fabric carport, galvanized steel can be used year-round.
-This is even true in snowy, rainy or high-wind conditions, as they’re sturdy!
-Not to mention they’re great for shade, shelter as an addition to a community center or apartment complex.
-When it comes to the actual install process, you might require the help of a friend or a professional, as the roof itself can be too heavy for a single person to take on.
+Unlike a fabric carport, galvanized steel can be used year-round.
+This is even true in snowy, rainy or high-wind conditions, as they are sturdy!
+Not to mention that they are great for shade, shelter as an addition to a community center or apartment complex.
+When it comes to the actual installation process, you might require the help of a friend or a professional, as the roof itself can be too heavy for a single person to take on.